Aliases for KCNA7 Gene

-KCNA7 (Potassium Channel, Voltage Gated Shaker Related Subfamily A, Member 7) is a Protein Coding gene.
-Among its related pathways are Transmission across Chemical Synapses and Dopamine-DARPP32 Feedback onto cAMP Pathway.
-GO annotations related to this gene include delayed rectifier potassium channel activity.
-An important paralog of this gene is KCNA10.
+KCNA7 (Potassium Voltage-Gated Channel Subfamily A Member 7) is a Protein Coding gene.
+Diseases associated with KCNA7 include Progressive Familial Heart Block and Photosensitive Epilepsy.
+Among its related pathways are Dopamine-DARPP32 Feedback onto cAMP Pathway and Potassium Channels.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and delayed rectifier potassium channel activity.
+An important paralog of this gene is KCNA3.

 Mediates the voltage-dependent potassium ion permeability of excitable membranes.
 Assuming opened or closed conformations in response to the voltage difference across the membrane, the protein forms a potassium-selective channel through which potassium ions may pass in accordance with their electrochemical gradient (By similarity).